reykjavikingur/node-handlebars-generator/README.md

 The `handlebars-generator` module is a singleton that uses the default `handlebars` instance.
 So any helpers that you register with `handlebars` can be used in templates that `handlebars-generator` compiles.

+The helper `asset` is defined when pages are generated to generate the appropriate URL with a relative path according to how each page is registered.

 ## Partials

 The `handlebars-generator` module registers partials according to the relative paths to templates